| Title: | Visualization of Categorical Response Models |

 Optional specification of the y coordinates ranges.
 See also |

-The underlying models are fitted with the function vglm
+The underlying models are fitted with the function vglm from the package VGAM.
+The family argument

-for vglm
+for vglm is multinomial(parallel=FALSE).

 The stars show the exponentials of the estimated coefficients.
 In multinomial logit models the exponential coefficients can